 eight-week blocks, done right

-Term-based courses, first-class
+Term-based courses, built in

 what it actually does